phac-nml/irida/doc/administrator/galaxy/existing-galaxy.md

 yum install mercurial zlib-devel ncurses-devel tcsh git db4-devel expat-devel java
 ```

 Additionally, some tools assume certain dependencies are installed on the machines where the tools are to be run and do not install these dependencies automatically.
-To handle these cases, we create a specific conda environment which is loaded up each time a tool is run (via the `env.sh` file).
+To handle these cases, you can create a specific conda environment which is loaded up each time a tool is run (via the `env.sh` file).
 Assuming [conda is installed][Conda] these dependencies can be installed into a conda environment, **galaxy**, with:

 ```bash
 conda create --name galaxy samtools perl-xml-simple perl-time-piece perl-bioperl openjdk gnuplot libjpeg-turbo